Foibe massacres: Austrian Empire

+The Italian-speaking population in Dalmatia was concentrated in the major coastal cities.
+In the city of Split in 1890 there were 1,971 Dalmatian Italians (9% of the population), in Zadar 7,672 (27%), in Šibenik 1,090 (5%), in Kotor 646 (12%) and in Dubrovnik 356 (3%).
+In other Dalmatian localities, according to Austrian censuses, the number of Italian-speaking population experienced a decrease: in the twenty years 1890–1910, in Rab they went from 225 to 151, in Vis from 352 to 92, in Pag from 787 to 23, completely disappearing in almost all inland locations.

-Historians note that while Slavs made up 80-95% of the Dalmatia populace, only Italian language schools existed until 1848, and due to restrictive voting laws, which allowed only wealthy property owners to vote, the Italian-speaking aristocratic minority retained political control of Dalmatia.
-They fought to keep Italian as the only official language, and opposed granting official languages rights to the Croatian language, spoken by the great majority of inhabitants.
-Only after Austria liberalized elections in 1870, allowing more majority Slavs to vote, did Croatian parties gain control.
+While Slavic-speakers made up 80-95% of the Dalmatia populace, only Italian language schools existed until 1848, and due to restrictive voting laws, the Italian-speaking aristocratic minority retained political control of Dalmatia.
+Only after Austria liberalised elections in 1870, allowing more majority Slavs to vote, did Croatian parties gain control.
 Croatian finally became an official language in Dalmatia in 1883, along with Italian.
-Yet minority Italian-speakers continued to wield strong influence, since Austria favored Italians for government work, thus in the Austrian capital of Dalmatia, Zara, the proportion of Italians continued to grow, making it the only Dalmatian city with an Italian majority.
+Yet minority Italian-speakers continued to wield strong influence, since Austria favoured Italians for government work, thus in the Austrian capital of Dalmatia, Zara, the proportion of Italians continued to grow, making it the only Dalmatian city with an Italian majority.

-When Italy took over the Veneto region, it sought to repress the language of the local Slovene minority.
-In 1911, complaining of local Italian efforts to falsely count Slovenes as Italians, the Trieste Slovene newspaper Edinost wrote: “We are here, we want to stay here and enjoy our rights!
-We throw the ruling clique the glove a duel, and we will not give up until artificial Trieste Italianism is crushed in dust, lying under our feet.”
-Due to these complaints, Austria carried a census recount, and the number of Slovenes increased by 50-60% in Trieste and Gorizia, proving Slovenes were initially falsely counted as Italians.
+In 1905, a dispute arose in the Austrian Imperial Council over whether Austria should pay for Dalmatia.
+It has been argued that in the conclusion of the April Laws is written "given by Banus Count Keglevich of Bužim", which explained the historical affiliation of Dalmatia to Hungary.
+Two years later Dalmatia elected representatives to the Austrian Imperial Council.
+In 1909, Italian lost its status as the official language of Dalmatia in favor of Croatian only; previously, both languages were recognized.
+Thus, Italian could no longer be used in the public and administrative sphere.